RecordsKeeper/multichain/docs/source/permissions.rst

 Library to work with Permission class in RecordsKeeper Blockchain.

 You can grant or revoke permissions like create, send, recieve, mine, admin, connect, issue and activate by using Permissions class.
-You just have to pass parameters to invoke the pre-defined functions.
+You just have to pass the required parameters to invoke the pre-defined functions.

 Libraries
 ---------